Who Are Iowa's Farmworkers?

 - Problems with transfer of public benefits from state to state, or needing extra food stamps upon arrival in Iowa

-- If paid by bushel, not receiving at least the minimum wage average per hour
+- If paid by bushel or acre, not receiving at least the minimum wage per hour worked

 - School does not let child register for classes

-How can Iowa Legal Aid help migrant, H-2A or seasonal farmworkers?
+How can Iowa Legal Aid help migrant, H-2A and seasonal farmworkers?

-Farmworkers face many challenges while working, from dangerous work conditions such as heat and exhaustion to not receiving proper pay to public benefit denials.
-Iowa Legal Aid helps by giving legal advice and/or representation in some civil legal matters that affect the farmworker.
-Iowa Legal Aid interns and lawyers travel around the state to give presentations to farmworkers about their rights and responsibilities while living and working in Iowa.
+Farmworkers face many challenges while working, from dangerous work conditions such as heat and exhaustion, to not receiving proper pay, to public benefit denials.
+Iowa Legal Aid helps by giving legal advice and/or representation in civil legal matters that affect farmworkers.
+Iowa Legal Aid staff travel around the state to conduct outreach directly to farmworkers and to give community legal presentations about farmworkers’ rights while living and working in Iowa.
 If you have any questions or if you need legal assistance, you may call Iowa Legal Aid at 1-800-532-1275, hablamos español.